arindamsaha1507/Python-SWC/index.md

 In order to analyze this data and report to our colleagues, we'll have to learn a little bit about programming.

+The thing we shall keep in mind is to write code that is easy to read, understand, and maintain by others (and ourselves in the future).

 ::::::::::::::::::::::::::::::::::::::::::  prereq